 Inflation is relevant when saving for the long term.
 As inflation causes an increase in the price of goods and services, your goals need a higher corpus for fulfillment.
 As such, you need to factor in the inflationary trend when calculating the corpus required for your goals.
 You can opt for long term equity investments and/or increase your investments to build an optimal corpus that is inflation-proof.

-10. Portfolio review
+10. Review your Portfolio

 Lastly, reviewing your portfolio periodically is also important.
 With changing times, your goals might change or need a higher corpus.
 Similarly, you need to give up non-performing investments and invest in better options for maximum returns.
 So, review and shuffle your portfolio every year to ensure that your financial planning is on track.